-- 1. NO Medical Assistant student will be given the opportunity to take a test/quiz early for any reason.
+- 1. NO student will be given the opportunity to take a test/quiz early for any reason.
 No Final Exam will be given early or late. - 2.
 Homework is considered late if not turned in on or before the time designated by an instructor.
-Homework turned in after the specified time on the date due will have 50% deducted from the original point value.
-Individual instructors may assess an additional penalty for late assignments coming in the day after initial due date or later.
 The office will document the receipt of an assignment even if class is not in session, but the campus is open. - 3.
-Ten percent (10%) will be deducted from tests and quizzes missed (Day 1).
-An additional five percent will be deducted each day the college campus is open following the scheduled test time. - 4.
-After 7 calendar days or the next exam date, whichever is earlier, no points will be awarded for any make-up exams or quizzes. - 5.
-All exams must be taken regardless of points awarded.
-Remediation, if required, for each test missed must be completed and submitted prior to the class's next test.
-NO exceptions. - 6.
-Individual circumstances of illness and emergency will be considered on a case by case basis by faculty.
+Tests and quizzes are considered late if not taken at the designated testing time.
+It is the responsibility of the student to schedule a make-up time with the instructor. - 4.
+Ten percent (10%) will be deducted from homework, tests and quizzes not completed by the designated testing time/due date.
+(Day 1).
+An additional ten percent (10%) will be deducted each day the college campus is open following the designated testing time/due date. - 5.
+After 7 calendar days no points will be awarded for late homework, tests, or quizzes. - 6.
+All exams must be taken prior to the next exam, regardless of points awarded. - 7.
+Assigned exam remediation, if required, is due prior to the next exam. - 8.
+If an exam has not been taken at the time of the next exam, or assigned remediation not completed, the next exam cannot be attempted and the late penalty will be applied for each day that is not attempted. - Individual circumstances of illness and emergency will be considered on a case by case basis by appeal to the program coordinator.
 Documentation must be presented upon return to school.